randomnoun/bookcase-ops/README.md

 * [packer-ubuntu-mysql](packer-ubuntu-mysql/) - a packer script to create a VM to run MySQL 8.0 and vault , on ubuntu 22
    * This'll need to be the first virtual machine you create, as it will contain the vault server holding the secrets used in configuring kubernetes
    * [SETUP-VAULT.md](setup/SETUP-VAULT.md) - setting up vault
-   * [SETUP-CERTIFICATE.md](setup/SETUP-CERTIFICATE.md) - setting up a CA and the site certificates used later in kubernetes ingresses
+   * [SETUP-CERTIFICATE.md](setup/SETUP-CERTIFICATE.md) - setting up a certificate authority (CA) and the site certificates used later in kubernetes ingresses
    * [SETUP-DATABASE.md](setup/SETUP-DATABASE.md) - setting up the db schema and user for xwiki
+* [SETUP-RESTIC.md](setup/SETUP-RESTIC.md) - setting up restic.
+This actually runs on the NAS, but we need to create certificates for it, so we're setting it up here after the CA has been created.
 * [packer-ubuntu-kubernetes](packer-ubuntu-kubernetes/) - a packer script to create a kubernetes 1.25 cluster / API server running on ubuntu 22
 * [packer-ubuntu-kubernetes-node](packer-ubuntu-kubernetes-node/) - a packer script to create a kubernetes 1.25 node running on ubuntu 22
 * [ansible](ansible/README.md) - an ansible repository which deploys the following into kubernetes